Philippine Alternative Learning System (ALS) Act signed into law

 SEAMEO INNOTECH joins the Department of Education in celebrating the signing of the Philippine Alternative Learning System (ALS) Act as a milestone in moving forward the country’s system of non-formal education.
 The ALS Act, or Republic Act No. 11510, provides support to ensure that more out-of-school children (in special cases), youth and adults (OSCYA) have access to quality basic education and will be ready for higher education or work.

-To learn more about Republic Act No. 11510 “An Act Institutionalizing the Alternative Learning System In Basic Education For Out-Of-School Children In Special Cases And Adults And Appropriating Funds Therefor” check out the official signed document uploaded on the Official Gazette.
+To know more about Republic Act No. 11510 “An Act Institutionalizing the Alternative Learning System In Basic Education For Out-Of-School Children In Special Cases And Adults And Appropriating Funds Therefor”, check out the official signed document uploaded on the Official Gazette.